Springfield Health Care Charity Pays More Than $8 Million

 Springfield Health Care Charity Pays More Than $8 Million Related to Federal Embezzlement, Bribery Investigation

-SPRINGFIELD, MI (STL.News) Springfield, Missouri-based nonprofit Preferred Family Healthcare will pay more than $8 million in forfeiture and restitution to the federal government and the state of Arkansas under the terms of a non-prosecution agreement announced today, which acknowledges the criminal conduct of its former officers and employees.
+(STL.News) Springfield, Missouri-based nonprofit Preferred Family Healthcare will pay more than $8 million in forfeiture and restitution to the federal government and the state of Arkansas under the terms of a non-prosecution agreement announced yesterday, which acknowledges the criminal conduct of its former officers and employees.

 “Preferred Family Healthcare must relinquish the illegal profits it garnered from a wide-ranging fraud and bribery scheme,” said U.S. Attorney Teresa Moore for the Western District of Missouri.
 “Several former officers and employees are being prosecuted in separate criminal cases for their individual criminal conduct.
 This non-prosecution agreement holds the charity itself responsible for their actions as agents of the charity.
 Public tax dollars were stolen and misused in the course of this public corruption scheme, and through this agreement and these separate prosecutions, those dollars are being restored to the public coffers.”